Craig Skelton

 Craig Skelton (born 14 September 1980) is an English footballer who played as a striker in the Football League for Darlington and in non-league football for a large number of clubs, mostly in the north east of England.
+He is currently joint manager of Marske United.

-Football career
+Playing career

 Darlington

 As a youngster with Darlington, the Middlesbrough-born Skelton was a regular goalscorer for the junior teams.
 Celtic's city rivals Rangers also showed an interest, but an ankle injury prevented further progress.
 He returned to Scotland for further trials after his recovery, but no move ensued.

 In February 2000, Skelton signed on loan for Conference Premier club Altrincham: his debut, playing in midfield in a home defeat to the division's bottom club, Welling United, was described in the local newspaper as "a baptism of fire for Skelton, who could add nothing to an ineffective Robins attack, and found himself in referee Clattenburg's book for an over-zealous challenge".
 He appeared in four Conference matches without scoring.

 In October, his improved scoring form for Darlington's reserves earned him inclusion in the first-team squad for the visit to Cardiff City in Division Three.
 With Cardiff a goal up, Skelton came on for his Football League debut as an 82nd-minute substitute, but Darlington were unable to prevent the home side increasing their lead.
 He made no more first-team appearances for the club and, to the reported surprise of supporters, was released at the end of November when his latest monthly contract expired.